open-compensation-token-license/license-token-website/wikisrc/open-source-funding-case-studies.md

 # Open Source Funding Case Studies

-Open source software has become a cornerstone of the modern tech ecosystem, yet funding these projects remains a challenge.
+Open source software is a cornerstone of the modern tech ecosystem, yet funding these projects remains a challenge.
 Enthusiastically maintained by individuals and communities, they often suffer from financial instability despite their widespread adoption.
 However, several innovative funding models have emerged over the years to address this issue.
 Below are a few notable case studies showcasing funding strategies that other open source projects can learn from.

 ---

 ### **1. Red Hat: The Enterprise Open Source Model**

 [Red Hat](https://www.redhat.com/) is one of the most famous examples of monetizing open source.
 Instead of charging for its software, Red Hat builds its business around offering enterprise-grade support, customization, and training for open source solutions like [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux).
 The company’s model proves that businesses can profit immensely by offering services rather than licensing fees for freely available software.
 Acquired by IBM in 2019 for $34 billion, it epitomizes how open source can serve as the foundation for a thriving business.
-For more insights on monetizing open source, check out [Monetizing Open Source Projects Guide](https://www.license-token.com/wiki/monetizing-open-source-projects-guide).
+For more insights on monetizing open source, check out the [Monetizing Open Source Projects Guide](https://www.license-token.com/wiki/monetizing-open-source-projects-guide).

 ### **2. GitLab: Multi-Tier Licensing**